Meymac

 Meymac (/fr/; Maismac) is a commune in the department of Corrèze, in central France.

 History

 During the Hundred Years' War it was pillaged by Rodrigo de Villandrando.

+Meymac Massacre

-In June 1944, a group of German soldiers and a suspected French collaborator were executed near Meymac.
+On 12 June 1944, a group of 47 German soldiers and a suspected French collaborator were executed near Meymac by French Resistance forces.

 Geography

 The commune lies just south of the Millevaches Plateau and northwest of the Cantal mountains.

 The Luzège has its source in the northern part of the commune; it flows south through the middle of the commune and crosses the town.
 The Triouzoune forms most of the commune's eastern boundary.

 Meymac station has rail connections to Limoges, Brive-la-Gaillarde, Ussel and Bordeaux.